dumplingman0403/COVID-19-CT-Image-Diagnosis-via-Transfer-Learning/README.md

 # COVID-19-CT-Image-Diagnosis-via-Transfer-Learning

 ## Introduction
+Coronavirus disease 2019 (COVID‑19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).It was first identified in December 2019 in Wuhan, Hubei, China, and has resulted in an ongoing pandemic.
+As of 14 September 2020, more than 28.8 million cases have been reported across 188 countries and territories with more than 922,000 deaths.

 ## Data
 This project is originally designed for "INFORMS 2020 QSR Data Challenge - CT Scan Diagnosis for COVID-19".
 The dataset is provided by competition organizer.
 To accesss dataset, you can follow the guildline in [challenge website](https://connect.informs.org/communities/community-home/digestviewer/viewthread?MessageKey=d8770470-40c4-4662-b8ca-d052fa17aaf8&CommunityKey=1d5653fa-85c8-46b3-8176-869b140e5e3c&tab=digestviewer) or [here](https://connect.informs.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=953f3ec3-7d2d-9097-de0c-231d9b820505).